cdutboy928/notes/wifi_hacking/wifi_hacking.md

 * MAC AP
 * MAC Station
 * ESSID
+ In fact, everything is quite simple.
+The most interesting part of the hash for us is the one that follows the last asterisk.
+It contains the name of the Access Point in hexadecimal form.
+To decode this name into a normal form, use the following command:
+ `echo HEX_string | xxd -r -p`
+For example, I want to know the name that is coded as 50555245204655524e4954555245, then:
+`echo 50555245204655524e4954555245 | xxd -r -p`
+Results:
+`PURE FURNITURE`

+`whoismac -p 69d4ec91a19657d64d4ccc869c229bbe*9e3dcf272236*f0a225dab76d*53696c7665724d61676e6f6c6961`

+        ESSID..: SilverMagnolia
+        MAC_AP.: 9e3dcf272236
+        VENDOR.: unknown
+        MAC_STA: f0a225dab76d
+        VENDOR.: Private
 Note: While note required it is recommended to use options `-E -I` and `-U` with hcxpcaptool.
 We can use these files to feed hashcat.
-They typically produce good results.
+They typically produce good results.注意：我们建议为hcxpcaptool使用选项-E -I和-U，当然，这不是必须的。我们可以使用这些文件来“饲喂”hashcat，并且通常会产生非常好的效果。
 * `-E` retrieve possible passwords from WiFi-traffic (additional, this list will include ESSIDs)
 * `-I` retrieve identities from WiFi-traffic
 * `-U` retrieve usernames from WiFi-traffic
 `$ ./hcxpcaptool -E essidlist -I identitylist -U usernamelsit -z test.16800 test.pcang`

 #### 3. Run hashcat to crack it.
 We can download the newly updated https://hashcat.net/hashcat/ V4.2.0 which cracks two new hash types:
 WPA-PMKID-PBKDF2